opensearch-project/sql-cli/README.md

     ```

-1. Install the CLI:
+2. Install the CLI:

+> TODO: Right now, user can install `pip install -e .` at the root directory until the current version package being published.

     ```
-    pip3 install opensearchsql
+    pip install opensearchsql
     ```

     The SQL CLI only works with Python 3, since Python 2 is no longer maintained since 01/01/2020.
 See https://pythonclock.org/

-1. To launch the CLI, run:
+3. To launch the CLI, run:

     ```
     opensearchsql